20 January 2021

 Sub-Saharan Africa – Australian companies are a growing presence in healthcare in sub-Saharan Africa (SSA).
 Companies with targeted and disruptive offerings in the health-tech industry are entering or expanding across the region.
 Examples include artificial intelligence-powered clinical coding in Kenya, and molecular diagnostics in South Africa.
 Due to COVID-19, more governments in the SSA region are committing to providing universal health coverage and improving their spending on the sector.

 Sub-Saharan Africa – Changes in health policy may create new opportunities for Australian telemedicine providers.
 Governments across sub-Saharan Africa are trying to minimise the movement of people as they move from regional areas to cities to seek medical assistance.
 Currently, banks, telecoms-providers and private health-service companies are partnering to provide customers with an array of e-health products.
-These services aim to enable doctors to diagnose, conduct investigations, and treat and remotely monitor patients for general medical problems.
+These services aim to enable doctors to remotely diagnose, treat and monitor patients for general medical problems.

 Kenya & Nigeria – Telecommunications companies and local telemedicine service providers are partnering to scale up telemedicine solutions, which include internet consultation and diagnosis.
 The insurance sector is supporting initiatives by reimbursing costs associated with services.
 These strategic partnerships provide an opportunity for Australian companies, including those involved in drone technology, telemedicine, online pharmacies, remote disease-tracking and remote patient-monitoring systems.